-Go to Beginner Acoustic Songs and find your favorite!
+Go to Beginner Acoustic Songs and find your favourite!

 So often overlooked by guitar players is the chord progression of a song.

 Instead of just learning each song as a new letter combination of, let’s say I C I Am I F I G I you can actually understand what each of these chords mean.

 No matter how easy or difficult the song is, the chord progression will always hold the answer to how a song is constructed.

 Visit the Beginner Chord Progression pages and you’ll never see music in the same way again.

 To learn about Chords can seem overwhelming first, not only do you have a letter like A or C to consider.

 You also have to be able to build Am, Am7 and more importantly; how to play all these chords anywhere on the neck using different chord shapes.